Project Overview

 A robust microbial community can “learn” from repeated exposures to efficiently metabolize herbicides.
 Emerging cover crop roots should carry and nourish a symbiotic microbial community throughout the topsoil.
 Theoretically then, planting diverse cover crops with supportive microbes might clear herbicide residues, smother weeds, add SOM, and create a microbial community that can support a subsequent cash crop.
 An ideal combination would allow farmers to make a fast regenerative agriculture transition, over a single winter.

-This 2-year, 2-farm research project will use a mix of three cover crops – winter wheat, Austrian peas, and winter camelina – and three supporting concepts to replace herbicide and chemical fertilizer in commercial field corn production.
+This 2-year, 2-farm research project tested use of a mix of three cover crops – winter wheat, Austrian peas, and winter camelina – and three supporting biologic concepts to replace herbicide and chemical fertilizer in commercial field corn production.

 Concept 1: Anti-herbicide compost

-To remove herbicide residues that might impede cover crops, in year 1 we will cultivate microbial metabolizers of atrazine, 2,4-D, and glyphosate in compost.
-We will mix deciduous leaves and spent coffee grounds in a 21 cubic foot ComposTumbler®, inoculated with herbicide treated soil and standard compost.
-Herbicide exposure will begin at 6.25% of standard application rates for 10 cubic feet of 6-inch-deep topsoil after 1 week of composting, and double each week for 6 weeks, reaching 200% at the beginning of week 7.
+To remove herbicide residues that might impede cover crops, in year 1 we attempted to cultivate microbial metabolizers of atrazine, 2,4-D, glufosinate, and glyphosate in compost.
+We mixed deciduous leaves and spent coffee grounds in a 21 cubic foot ComposTumbler®, inoculated with herbicide treated soil and standard compost.
+Herbicide exposure began on June 15, 2023 at 6.25% of standard application rates for 10 cubic feet of 6-inch-deep topsoil after several weeks of composting, and doubled every 7-14 days for 6 weeks, reaching 200% on August 14, 2023.
+A ~2 cubic foot tumbler was maintained in parallel with similar feedstocks but without herbicide exposure.
+We conducted a variety of field studies and laboratory assays to assess the ability of the compost to degrade herbicides.
+We found that atrazine was by far the most relevant of the 4 herbicides, and concentrated efforts on mitigating its effects on cover crops.

 Concept 2: Epigenetic adaptation

 We planted commercially purchased winter wheat, Austrian pea, and winter camelina seeds in monocultures on regeneratively managed, herbicide-free plots in the fall of 2022 for both seeds and bacterial inoculants.
-These locally harvested seeds should have locally relevant genetic traits and epigenetic adaptations (GNE19-028).
+The seeds collected from these plants in the summer of 2023 should have locally relevant genetic traits and epigenetic adaptations (GNE19-028).
+Wheat seeds were collected by combine from a commercial field.
+Peas and camellia were collected by hand from experimental plots.
+We did not specifically compare the biomass production of locally grown cover crop seeds to commercial seeds, but only used local seeds.

 Concept 3: Symbiotic composts